modRSW-convective-scale-DA/.github/profile/README.md

-## Idealised convective scale DA experiments using modified RSW models.
+## Modified RSW models in idealized DA experiments for convective-scale NWP

 This organization comprises ...